csshugs/FluidMS/README.md

 ##### Increasing/Decreasing the line-height

-There may be situations where the generated line-height is not quite what you need, but you still want to benefit from the automatic vertical grid adaptation.
+There may be situations where the generated line-height is not quite what you need, but you still want to benefit from the automatic baseline grid adaptation.
 So instead of assigning a custom line-height and risking loosing the anchoring to the baseline grid, you can tweak the line-height upwards or downwards and still be on the baseline grid:

 ```scss
 .slightly-smaller-line-height {